Toloka/docs/en/api/concepts/intervals.md

 {% list tabs %}

-- Control task distibution intervals
+- Control task distribution intervals

   With the sample request below, the first, fourth, and sixth tasks in the first task suite and the twelfth task from the second task suite will be a **control task**, like in the image above.